-It’s a question I often get asked yet it’s very often asked in completely the wrong context.
+It’s a question I often get asked – why is my IP address blacklisted and yet it’s very often asked in completely the wrong context.
 More often than not it’s related to a spat or a squabble in a forum or board somewhere, or something related to gaming.
 An administrator announces the ban and suddenly you can’t log in anymore!

 However first we need to backtrack slightly and clarify what your IP address is and some of the methods employed for these bans.
 If you know this stuff then skip forward a paragraph or so, there’s a link to an IP black list checker right at the end.
 However please, note that many bans are not even related to your IP address at all.